Michaelangel007/apple2_hgr_font_tutorial/README.md

 Nah, just Computer Science. :-)

-The first question you probably have is "How did I know what bytes to use?"
-We'll get to that in a second.
+The first question you probably have is _"How did I know what bytes to use?"_  We'll get to that in a second.

 ## Quirks of the Apple HGR screen

 There are couple of things we need to discuss first.
 The preceeding example showed that the Apple's HGR screen behaves a little "funky."
 The Apple's, shall we say, esoteric use of hardware, is one of the reasons us fans love (or hate) it.
+"There are 4 lights!"
+Er, There are 4 things that stand out:

 ### Non-Linear Memory